Upskilling is easily the best way to improve your employability.

 Create or reassess career goals

 It can be helpful to reflect on your career path during this time and make an informed choice about the direction of your career.
 Give some thought to the kind of career you want to pursue and what you want to achieve in life.
 Ask yourself if you are happy with the direction your career is taking and if not, what would make you happy.
 To have a successful and satisfying career, defining your goals, and devising a strategy to achieve them is key.
 Once you have a defined career goal in mind then decide what skills you need to upgrade.

-While the current climate is disheartening at times, it is important to remember that your new skills will most likely last longer than this pandemic.
-Take this opportunity now to upskill so that when restrictions ease, you will have these skills ready to go.
+While the current climate is disheartening at times, it is important to remember that your new skills will most likely last longer than a pandemic.
+Take this opportunity now to upskill so you will have these skills ready to go.